EZ-Maaser

 Can my spouse and I both make entries in the same maaser account?

 The current version of EZ-Maaser stores all your data locally (i.e., on your device itself) and therefore one maaser ledger cannot be accessed from multiple devices.
-The advantages of this approach are better and more reliable performance (no dependency on Internet connectivity for the app's basic functions), easier privacy protection (no personal data is stored in the cloud), and no need for you to log in before using the app.
+The advantages of this approach are better privacy protection (no personal data is stored in the cloud), more reliable performance (no dependency on Internet connectivity for the app's basic functions), and no need for you to log in before using the app.
 However, if enough people request this feature, we will certainly consider implementing it!

 What happens if I purchase the premium version and then upgrade my phone?